bmerry/rbcpf/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-Additionally, [leftfeet/lf_site.py](leftfeet/lf_site.py) is made available under an MIT-style license.
-Refer to the file itself for the details.